michaelmarty/UniDec/readme.md

 Fixed issue with IsoDec where narrow m/z windows were cutting off extended isotopes on +1 peaks.
 Now, the high m/z window value will be extended in full, but the encoding will only be half of that.
 The new defaults are 4.05 rather than 2.05 to catch these additional isotopes while still encoding a narrow range of 2.025.

+Basic code for building an R wrapper around unideclib.dll.
+Development welcome for any interested in contributing.

 Bug fixes throughout.